ericbrished-cyber/direct_repo/prompt_templates/guided_prompt_GPT5_direct.md

 GENERAL RULES

 - Use plain numbers only (no %, no units).
-- Use only information from Abstract and Results.
 - If a numeric value is missing, set it to null.
-- If a numeric value is ambiguous and cannot be confidently extracted, set it to "?".
 - Output raw JSON only (no markdown, no text, no comments).

 ---------------------------------------------------------------------